systemjs/systemjs/README.md

 #### 3. system-node.cjs NodeJS loader

-The [system-node.cjs](/dist/system-node.cjs) loader loads is used to load modules in NodeJS programs.
+The [system-node.cjs](/dist/system-node.cjs) loader is used to load modules in NodeJS programs.
 It has the following features:

 * Loading modules from disk (via `file://` urls).
 * Loading modules from network (via `http://` urls), with included caching that respects the Content-Type header.